CammiePone/Planning-Docs/Arcanus-Continuum.md

   - [ ] Necromancy - upon killing an entity with a spell with this mod, it will raise an undead minion
   - [ ] Mana Split - averages the caster and target's mana
   - [ ] Anonymity - makes the target anonymous by hiding the name and skin
+  - [ ] Mine - mines blocks, very simple
+  - [ ] Build - places the block in the caster's offhand
+  - [ ] Levitate - inflicts the target with levitation
+  - [ ] Transmutate - transmutates a mob into its alternate forms
+  - [ ] Growth - accelerates the growth of crops and baby animals

 ## Structures
 - [ ] Wizard Tower